odrive/gateway-api/gateway-api.md

 Property | Description
 ---------|-------------
-`Content-Length` | Number of bytes in the file stream `Transfer-Encoding` | Optional HTTP encoding format.
+`Content-Length` | Optional number of bytes in the file stream.
+If provided, the provided stream must match the specified size.
+`Transfer-Encoding` | Optional HTTP encoding format.
 If `chunked` is specified, then omit the Content-Length property.

 *Body*